Shop and Save on New York State Health Insurance

 Jul 16th, 2012

-Cat parasiteCat parasites may drive women to commit suicide.
+Cat parasites may drive women to commit suicide.
 This is according to a new study by researchers at the University of Maryland in Baltimore.

 Toxoplasma gondii is a parasite commonly found in cats or other warm-blooded animals.
 It is excreted through a cat’s body waste.
 T. gondii is known to pose serious health risks to a fetus such as brain damage or even death.
 This is why pregnant women are advised against cleaning a cat’s litter box.
-It may also be contracted through undercooked meat that have parasite eggs or unwashed vegetables.
+It may also be contracted through undercooked meat that has parasite eggs or unwashed vegetables.

 A person infected with T. gondii may develop mental illness because they thrive in the human brain, particularly in the amygdala and prefrontal cortex.
-These regions play a big role in the processing of emotions, reactions, decision-making and behavior.
+These regions play a big role in the processing of emotions, reactions, decision-making, and behavior.

 The study analyzed data from over 45 thousand, Danish women who gave birth between May 15, 1992, and January 15, 1995.
 Their babies were tested for T. gondii antibodies.
 The result was compared to the rate of suicide among women.